 - Piping consistency: When you drip a line of icing across the surface, it will take 20 to 25 seconds to disappear.
 Use this icing to outline the cookie and prevent flooding consistency icing from spilling over.

 Store sugar cookies in an air-tight container for up to a week at room temperature.
-You can also freeze them in a freezer-safe container, separated with layers of parchment or wax paper, for up to 3 months.
-Don’t refrigerate sugar cookies, as it can dry them out and dull their flavor.
+You can also freeze them in a freezer-safe container, separated with parchment or wax paper layers, for up to 3 months.
+I don’t recommend refrigerating them, as it can dry them out and dull their flavor.

 Ingredients